Lung Cancer Tumor

 A lung cancer tumor under a microscope.

 Lung cancer cells become cancerous and form tumors due to genetic mutations, according to the American Lung Association (ALA).
 The most common cause of these genetic mutations is cigarette smoking.

 Cigarettes contain over 70 cancer-causing substances and over 7,000 chemicals in total, according to the Memorial Sloan Kettering Cancer Center.
-Your risk of a lung cancer tumor increases the more you smoked and the longer you smoked.
+Your risk of a lung cancer tumor increases depending on how much and how long you smoked.

 Asbestos and Lung Cancer Tumors

 A worker in a hazmat suit works in a wooden building.
 Caution tape reading "Warning asbestos removal.
-Keep out" is seen in the foregroundBetween the 1930s and early 1980s, asbestos was used in thousands of products because it was fire-resistant, very durable, and cheap.
-However, damaged asbestos products can send fibers flying into the air.
+Keep out" is seen in the foregroundBetween the 1930s and early 1980s, asbestos was used in thousands of products because it was fire-resistant, durable, and cheap.
+However, damaged asbestos products may send fibers flying into the air.

 Lung Cancer Tumor Symptoms